TheGigaChat/auction-game00/README.md

-# Auction Game for Birthday Party 01
+# Auction Game for Birthday Party 01 beta version

 This code was created to add some fun to your party.
 I have used react + javascript to create this project.